purveshmakode24/blog/_posts/2019-12-25-working-with-forks.md

 ## Pro Tips

-> If you have basic understanding of how pull request and branches works, these are the best practices you must follow while working with the forked repository:
+> If you've basic understanding of how pull request and branches works, these are the best practices you must follow while working with the forked repository:

 1) If you want to make some changes into an app, prefer to create feature branches. i.e., Instead of making changes into your forked master-branch, make changes into your Feature-Branch.